Americo-Liberian people: Political influence in Liberia

 Elected as president in 1944, Americo-Liberian William Tubman was widely regarded as the father of modern Liberia.
 The Tubman administration embarked on a mass modernization program, including improving literacy among the population, agricultural development, updating the nation's infrastructure, courting close relationships with the United States, and attracting foreign investment to stimulate the economy.
 During his presidency, Liberia usually supported U.S. interests in foreign affairs including cutting off critical ties with Germany to side with the Allied powers and voting with the U.S. at the United Nations on Cold War matters.
 In return, Tubman secured $280 million in aid from the U.S., the greatest amount to any African country (per capita) at the time.

 During his presidency Tubman introduced two major policies: The Open Door Policy and the National Unification Policy.
 Tubman's Open Door Policy primary goal was to solicit foreign investment, business or allied countries, in Liberia's development.
-Through this policy Tubman facilitated foreign businesses to locate in Liberia, including major companies such as the Firestone Tire and Rubber Company, Republic Steel Corporation, and the Liberian American Swedish Mineral Company.
+Through this policy Tubman facilitated foreign businesses to locate in Liberia, including major companies such as the Firestone Tire and Rubber Company, the Republic Steel Corporation, and the Liberian American Swedish Mineral Company.
 The Firestone Tire and Rubber Company proved to be the most influential investment for the Liberian economy as rubber became the major export crop for Liberia.
 As a result, Liberia experienced a period of rapid development and economic prosperity in the 1960s.
 He also introduced a National Unification Policy in which he stated his goal to destroy "all ideologies that divide [Liberian people]", and eliminate what he called Americo-Liberianism to replace it with a new societal focus on "justice, equality, fair play, and equal opportunities for all throughout the country."
 The policy aimed to assimilate interior indigenous Liberians population more fully into the political, economic, and social fabric of Liberia.
 Tubman also fought for more constitutional rights for indigenous Liberians although disparity still remained.